Roboy/ravestate/modules/ravestate_verbaliser/README.md

 verbaliser.add_folder(join(dirname(realpath(__file__)), "important_facts_folder"))
 ```

-* Use the Verbaliser for fancy outputs
+* Using the Verbaliser for fancy outputs:

 This outputs an answer to the question.
 To understand how to analyse the context of the question have a look at the [Natural Language Processing README](../ravestate_nlp/README.md)
 ```python